 Step 4: Determine your content distribution plan

-The next thing to wrap your head around is the distribution channels you plan to use to get your content in front of your audience.
-To do this, you’ll want to back up a bit and think about where your target audience usually hangs out online.
+The next thing to consider is the distribution channels you plan to use to get your content in front of your audience.
+To do this, you’ll want to think about where your target audience usually spends their time online.

 For example, if you’re targeting B2B buyers, LinkedIn is going to be one of your best options.
 If you’re targeting B2C Gen Z buyers, on the other hand, platforms like TikTok and YouTube are typically a better bet.

 Step 5: Assign relevant tasks to relevant people

 Now that you have a general idea of workflows and channels, you can begin to assign tasks to the appropriate stakeholders.

 For example, the editor does the first round of edits whereas the strategist is responsible for the first round of approval.